Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Introduction and Emergent Threats of AI

-• Artificial Intelligence (AI) is revolutionising industries across the globe, but it’s also introducing a rapidly evolving set of cybersecurity threats.
-As AI systems become more complex and deeply embedded in everyday operations, understanding their foundational principles and emergent risks is essential.
-In this topic, you’ll explore the fundamentals of AI, what it is, how it works, and how it’s being applied across sectors.
-You’ll learn the difference between engineering-driven AI systems and deep learning models, and how each introduces unique security considerations.
-From there, we shift focus to the new and emerging threat landscape: adversarial AI, model manipulation, deepfakes, AI-driven scams, and the weaponisation of AI for misinformation.
-You’ll build an essential foundation in both traditional security frameworks and AI-specific risks, setting the stage for deeper exploration of securing AI applications throughout the rest of the course.
-Get ready to explore the frontline of AI security challenges, and understand the urgency of building trusted, robust, and defensible AI systems.
+• Artificial Intelligence (AI) introduces rapidly evolving cybersecurity threats.
+This module explores AI fundamentals, how it works, and its applications.
+You will learn the difference between engineering-driven AI systems and deep learning models, and their unique security considerations.
+We then focus on the emerging threat landscape: adversarial AI, model manipulation, deepfakes, AI-driven scams, and AI weaponization for misinformation.
+Build a foundation in traditional security frameworks and AI-specific risks, preparing you to secure AI applications.
+Understand the urgency of building trusted, defensible AI systems.

-• ICS (Industrial Control Systems) / OT (Operational Technology) Attacks in the context of Traditional Security Attacks
+• Industrial Control Systems / Operational Technology Attacks in the context of Traditional Security Attacks

 • AI Security and Risks to Real-life Applications

-• As AI systems transition from experimental models to real-world deployment, their exposure to adversarial threats and misuse increases dramatically.
-In this topic, we’ll explore how AI is being attacked and exploited in practice, and why securing these systems is now a critical focus for cyber professionals.
-You’ll dive into the mechanics of AI-specific attack vectors such as model poisoning, information leakage, model stealing, and backdoor exploits.
-These threats not only compromise the performance of AI models, but also pose serious risks to data privacy, intellectual property, and user safety.
-We’ll also examine the implications of harmful AI outputs, whether they arise from poorly aligned models, biased training data, or deliberate manipulation.
-You’ll learn how challenges such as output alignment, ethical censorship, and AI-powered surveillance affect both public trust and legal compliance.
-By analysing real-world case studies and scenarios, this topic will sharpen your ability to identify vulnerabilities in AI systems and understand the broader societal consequences of insecure deployments.
-AI is already shaping the world, this topic helps ensure it does so securely and responsibly.
+• As AI systems deploy, exposure to adversarial threats and misuse increases.
+This module explores how AI is attacked and exploited, a critical focus for cyber professionals.
+You will dive into AI-specific attack vectors: model poisoning, information leakage, model stealing, and backdoor exploits.
+These threats compromise AI performance and pose risks to data privacy, intellectual property, and user safety.
+Examine harmful AI outputs from biased data or manipulation.
+Learn how output alignment, ethical censorship, and AI-powered surveillance affect public trust and legal compliance.
+Analyze case studies to identify AI vulnerabilities and understand societal consequences of insecure deployments.
+Ensure AI shapes the world securely and responsibly.

 • Defences (AI Controls) and AI Security Testing

-• As AI systems become more powerful and integrated into critical operations, defending them against emerging threats is no longer optional, it’s mission-critical.
-In this topic, you’ll explore the technical controls and testing strategies used to secure AI models and protect them from compromise.
-You’ll learn how to apply AI-specific defences, from secure algorithm design to privacy-preserving techniques like differential privacy.
-You’ll also examine how to test and validate the robustness of AI models using red, purple, and blue teaming approaches.
-With a focus on balancing security, utility, and performance, this topic empowers you to make informed trade-offs in high-stakes environments.
-Whether you’re building or auditing AI systems, you’ll gain the practical skills needed to implement trusted controls and rigorously test for resilience against real-world threats.
+• Defending AI systems against emerging threats is critical.
+This module explores technical controls and testing strategies to secure AI models.
+You will learn to apply AI-specific defences, from secure algorithm design to privacy-preserving techniques like differential privacy.
+Examine how to test and validate AI model robustness using red, purple, and blue teaming approaches.
+Focus on balancing security, utility, and performance to make informed trade-offs.
+Gain practical skills to implement trusted controls and rigorously test for resilience against real-world threats, whether building or auditing AI systems.

 • Responsible AI, Regulation and Governance

-• As AI systems grow in influence and complexity, so too does the imperative to ensure they are designed, deployed, and governed responsibly.
-This topic introduces the foundational principles of Responsible AI, covering fairness, bias mitigation, transparency, and ethical accountability.
-You’ll explore how AI decisions can impact individuals and communities, and how to navigate trade-offs between user privacy, model performance, and transparency.
-Key challenges such as data sourcing, labelling, and the ethical implications of large-scale models will be unpacked, alongside practical strategies for enhancing trust in AI systems.
-We’ll also dive into global frameworks, policies, and governance models that support secure and ethical AI adoption, equipping you with the knowledge to ensure AI systems are not only functional, but fair, transparent, and aligned with regulatory expectations.
+• As AI systems grow, responsible design, deployment, and governance are imperative.
+This module introduces Responsible AI principles: fairness, bias mitigation, transparency, and ethical accountability.
+You will explore how AI decisions impact individuals and communities, navigating trade-offs between user privacy, model performance, and transparency.
+Unpack challenges like data sourcing, labelling, and ethical implications of large-scale models.
+Learn practical strategies for enhancing trust in AI systems.
+Dive into global frameworks, policies, and governance models supporting secure, ethical AI adoption.
+Ensure AI systems are functional, fair, transparent, and aligned with regulatory expectations.

-• AI is evolving rapidly, and with it, the scope and complexity of its security challenges.
-In this final topic, we turn our attention to the road ahead: examining how emerging applications and architectures will shape the next frontier of AI security.
-You’ll explore speculative but increasingly plausible uses of AI in sectors like healthcare, autonomous vehicles, and programming, unpacking the unique risks each use case presents.
-We’ll also introduce Artificial General Intelligence (AGI), examining its transformative potential alongside the profound security and ethical implications it may carry.
-From lightweight AI models for constrained devices to philosophical perspectives on security trade-offs, this topic encourages you to think critically and proactively.
-The goal: to equip you with the insight and foresight needed to anticipate future risks, influence responsible innovation, and contribute to the safe evolution of intelligent systems.
+• AI is evolving rapidly, increasing security challenges.
+This module examines how emerging applications and architectures will shape the future of AI security.
+You will explore plausible AI uses in healthcare, autonomous vehicles, and programming, unpacking unique risks.
+We introduce Artificial General Intelligence (AGI), its transformative potential, and profound security and ethical implications.
+From lightweight AI models to philosophical security trade-offs, this module encourages critical, proactive thinking.
+Gain insight and foresight to anticipate future risks, influence responsible innovation, and contribute to the safe evolution of intelligent systems.

 Taught by